James-Cross/justice-hugo-template/content/mark-walsh.md

 Mark is a member of Amnesty International and the Irish Centre of European Affairs.
 He previously lectured in W.I.T for the Institute of Marketing in Ireland, the Irish Professional Auctioneers & Valuers Institute and the Irish Management Institute.

-Mark has handled a full range of cases in all Courts, in all manner of cases for both private, public and institutional clients over the last eleven years.
+Mark has handled a full range of cases in all Courts, in all manner of cases for both private, public and institutional clients over the last twenty one years.